bmoscon/cryptofeed/docs/high_level.md

 * `add_nbbo`
 * `run`

 `add_feed`is the main method used to register an exchange with the feedhandler.
 You can supply an Exchange object, or a string matching the exchange's name (all uppercase).
-Currently if you wish to add multiple exchanges, you must call add_feed multiple times (one per exchange).
+Currently, if you wish to add multiple exchanges, you must call add_feed multiple times (one per exchange).

 `add_nbbo` lets you compose your own NBBO data feed.
 It takes the arguments `feeds`, `symbols` and `callback`, which are the normal arguments you'd supply for exchange objects when supplied to the feed handler.
 The exchanges in the `feeds` list will subscribe to the `symbols` and NBBO updates will be supplied to the `callback` method as they are received from the exchanges.